nais/doc/content/getting-started/README.md

 ## Recommended tools

 [kubectx](https://github.com/ahmetb/kubectx) - Simplifies changing cluster and namespace context.
-[kubeaware](https://github.com/jhrv/kubeaware) - visualize which cluster and namespace is currently active.
+[kubeaware](https://github.com/jhrv/kubeaware) - Visualize which cluster and namespace is currently active.
+[kail](https://github.com/boz/kail) - Kubernetes tail, log multiplexer.

 ## Setting up on VDI
 If you need to use your VDI to access the clusters, there's a guide to configure [vdi](/content/getting-started/vdi.md)